giellalt/lang-sme/sme.md

 * **LEXICON MUHTTI_TV** No deverbal nouns an ACTIO(for speller reasons).
 Bisyllabic i-verbs with Personal Passive

-* **LEXICON BEAHTTI_TV** Bisyllabic i-verbs with Personal Passive, no Der/alla, no Der/adda, Der/halla  (beahtáhallat, báinnáhallat) for speller
+* **LEXICON BEAHTTI_TV** Bisyllabic i-verbs with Personal Passive, no Der/alla, no Der/adda, Der/halla  (beahtáhallat, báinnáhallat) for speller and no Cmp for noun derivations to avoid e.g. borrabeahttit

 * **LEXICON FAHTE_TV** Contracted Verbs with Personal Passive,  no Der/alla, no Der/adda, Der/halla  (fáhtehallin) for speller